-District personnel will carry out routine preparedness activities at the beginning of flood season as described in below.
-Annex A of this plan describes the concept of operations for active District flood fight activities.
+District personnel will carry out routine preparedness activities at the beginning of flood season as described below.
+Annex A describes the concept of operations for active District flood fight activities.
 Section 3, Organization and Responsibilities, of this Basic Plan describes authorities and responsibilities for performing routine and emergency activities.